linerhome/Awesome-Zero-Shot-Learning-Paper-Notes/README.md

 # Zero-shot-Learning-Papers
 ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)

-**Note** This repo is only for summarizing my own understanding of some interesting ZSL papers, maybe not so awesome ( the name is for fun :laughing: )
+**Note** This repo is only for summarizing my own understanding of some interesting ZSL papers, maybe not so awesome. ( the name is just for fun :laughing: )

 # 2019